benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 **Or: How to lead if you're not a manager**

-In the time of empowered and self-organizing teams it feels like a given, that everyone should be taking on leadership.
+In the time of empowered and self-organizing teams, it feels like a given, that everyone should be taking on leadership.
 Not only the people in management positions.
 Some organizations even require their teams and senior developers to “be leaders”.
 Without giving them any kind of formal authority.

-But: What does leading mean?
+But, like many others I've asked myself already: What does leading mean?
 How do people, who don't have explicit authority handed to them, show leadership?

 So, when I discovered [Tom Bartel's post "How to Exhibit Leadership as an Individual Contributor"][tombartel], I felt excited.
 It felt like "Finally someone answers this age-long question" to me.